MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ### How long does the 'Automated application validation' take?

 During 'Automated application validation', the apps in your submission are validated for each of the country/regions and each of the releases of [!INCLUDE[prod_short](../includes/prod_short.md)] targeted.
 If you already have a version of these extensions published to AppSource, then it will also run the breaking change validation using the apps currently in AppSource as baseline.
 Depending on the size of your app, the validation time can vary.
-Submissions are generally processed within a few minutes and we expect all submissions to be processed under 3 hours.
-However, if your app contains thousands of AL files, this can take longer.
-We would then recommend splitting the app in smaller modules as this would also improve the development experience and the maintainability of your code base.
+Submissions are processed within a few minutes and we expect all submissions to be processed under 3 hours.
+However, if your app contains thousands of AL files, this process can take longer.
+We would then recommend splitting the app in smaller modules as it would also improve the development experience and the maintainability of your code base.

 ### How many automated tests do we need to run for validation and how high must the test coverage be?

 When setting up your offer in Partner Center, you must still include a test package in 'App Tests Automation', but it isn't used during the validation of the submission.

 Test automation is something we expect you to run, to test your app and to make sure that the quality of your app is high.
-We do not run tests of your apps, nor do we have a set value for a required code coverage.
+We don't run tests of your apps, nor do we have a set value for a required code coverage.
 Instead, we rely on you to test your app properly to give your customers a good experience.

 ### When I submit an app to AppSource; do you always make a manual validation based on the provided 'Key Usage Scenario' document?

 When setting up your offer in Partner Center, you must still include a document in 'Key Usage Scenario', but it isn't used during the validation of the submission.

-We do not run a manual validation of the apps anymore.
+We don't run a manual validation of the apps anymore.
 Instead, we rely on you to test that your app provides your customers with a good experience.

 ### When are my apps ready to be installed in my Business Central environment?

 Shortly after the offer publishing process has been completed in Partner Center, your extensions will be available for installation in [!INCLUDE[prod_short](../includes/prod_short.md)].

-Business Central currently does not support installing offers at the "Preview creation" step.
+Business Central currently doesn't support installing offers at the "Preview creation" step.

 ### When should I include my library apps as part of my submission?

-You are not required to always include the dependencies of your extension as part of your submission.
+You aren't required to always include the dependencies of your extension as part of your submission.

-You are only required to include the dependencies for your extension as part of your submission if you are submitting a newer version for them.
-If you do not include them in your submission, they will be downloaded automatically if they are available in [!INCLUDE[prod_short](../includes/prod_short.md)] for the targeted countries/regions.
+You're only required to include the dependencies for your extension as part of your submission if you're submitting a newer version for them.
+If you don't include them in your submission, they'll be downloaded automatically if they're available in [!INCLUDE[prod_short](../includes/prod_short.md)] for the targeted countries/regions.

 > [!NOTE]
 > If you include the dependencies of your extension as part of the submission, these dependency versions will be used during the validation, even if there are higher versions already available in [!INCLUDE[prod_short](../includes/prod_short.md)].

-If you did not include the dependencies for your app and they are not available, your submission will fail during the "Automated Application Validation" stage.
+If you didn't include the dependencies for your app and they aren't available, your submission will fail during the "Automated Application Validation" stage.
 Failing to find the dependencies for an extension results in error messages with the diagnostic codes `AVS0005` or `AVS0101`.

-If you receive an error with the diagnostic code `AVS0107` and a message similar to `The extension 'MyApp' by 'MyPublisher' (version '1.2.3.4') has already been uploaded to Business Central for the country/region 'US'` for one of your library apps, it means that you have already published another .app file for this extension to Business Central as part of a previous submission.
+If you receive an error with the diagnostic code `AVS0107` and a message similar to `The extension 'MyApp' by 'MyPublisher' (version '1.2.3.4') has already been uploaded to Business Central for the country/region 'US'` for one of your library apps, it means that you've already published another .app file for this extension to Business Central as part of a previous submission.
 This can happen if you submit a .app file with different content, or created by a different build (each .app file created has a specific build ID stamped, so building multiple times the same project results in .app files with different build IDs).
 If this version of the library is already available for all countries targeted by your submission, you can just remove the extension from the submission.
-If you are making your library available in new countries, you should use the .app file that has already been uploaded to Business Central or increase the version number in the manifest of the extension (the app.json file).
+If you're making your library available in new countries, you should use the .app file that has already been uploaded to Business Central or increase the version number in the manifest of the extension (the app.json file).

 ### My app failed at the "Automated application validation" stage, what do I do next?

 At this stage, your extensions are validated to assess whether they meet the requirements specified in the [Technical Validation Checklist](devenv-checklist-submission.md).

 If this stage failed with an error message similar to `The validation of the submission failed for X out of Y tasks`, you must investigate what has caused the error.
-If you are using Azure Application Insights, information about the validation results are logged in Azure Application Insights.
+If you're using Azure Application Insights, information about the validation results is logged in Azure Application Insights.
 You can also use this [Troubleshooting Guide (TSG)](https://go.microsoft.com/fwlink/?linkid=2172328) in order to get started.
-If you are experiencing issues with Azure Application Insights, refer to the dedicated section below.
+If you're experiencing issues with Azure Application Insights, refer to the dedicated section below.

 If this stage failed with an error message similar to `The extension 'MyApp' by 'MyPublisher' (version '1.2.3.4') has already been uploaded to Business Central for the country/region 'US'`, you must update the list of extensions submitted.
 For more information, see "When should I include my library apps as part of my submission?".

-If this stage failed with an error message similar to `The submission must target at least one existing country/region of Business Central`, your submission does not target any countries/regions currently available in Business Central.
+If this stage failed with an error message similar to `The submission must target at least one existing country/region of Business Central`, your submission doesn't target any countries/regions currently available in Business Central.
 If your submission targets a country/region marked as 'Planned' in [Country/regional availability](../compliance/apptest-countries-and-translations.md), you must wait for the localization to become available in Business Central and resubmit your offer.
-Generally, it is possible to upload apps for new localizations, a few weeks before they are made available to customers.
+Generally, it's possible to upload apps for new localizations, a few weeks before they're made available to customers.

 If this stage failed with an error message similar to `The extension 'MyApp' by 'MyPublisher' (version '1.2.3.4') contains inconsistent information about the package id/name/publisher/version`, it means that something went wrong when the package included in your submission was built.
 In order to mitigate the issue, you must rebuild the package and submit it again.

 If this stage failed with an error message similar to `The App ID '<some-Guid>' is already used for Per-Tenant-Extensions in Business Central and cannot be used for the AppSource extension with name 'MyApp' and publisher 'MyPublisher'`, this means that there exist one or many PTEs with the same App ID in the service.
-Since Business Central does not support having AppSource apps and PTEs with the same App ID, it is then recommended to change the ID of your extension before submitting it in Partner Center.
+Since Business Central doesn't support having AppSource apps and PTEs with the same App ID, it's then recommended to change the ID of your extension before submitting it in Partner Center.
 For more information, see [Moving a PTE to AppSource](devenv-extension-moving-scope.md#moving-a-pte-to-appsource).
 If the PTEs with that App ID aren't used in any customer environments anymore, you can create a support case in Partner Center to request an exception.

 If this stage failed with the following error message `Automated validation of the submission has failed.
 Please retry the operation and contact Partner Center support if it fails again. `, you should create a new submission in Partner Center.
 If your submission fails again, you should create a support case in Partner Center as documented in this article.